-Invitations will be sent to referees who have applied and successfully passed the test to join the development level of the Tournaments Abroad’s Referee Academy (see Referee Academy page for details).
+Invitations will be sent to referees who have applied and successfully passed the test to join the development level of the Referee Abroad’s Referee Academy (see Referee Academy page for details).

 We will also consider inviting referees who are recognised as “talents” in their own countries.
 Please get in touch with us to see if you qualify.

 All referees will be offered free basic accommodation, food and local transport during the tournament week.
 Referees are responsible for their own travel expenses to/from Sweden.

 Referees for the Gothia Cup will be accommodated free of charge in a local school.
 Mattresses and bedding will be offered to all participating referees, who will share a classroom.
 Feel free to bring pillows, or sleeping bags for additional comfort.

 Referees are also offered the possibility to upgrade to local hotels, in single rooms, for a cost of around 650 SEK per night.

 WELCOME TO GOTHENBURG!

 Gothenburg is the largest non-capital in the Nordics.
 It is situated on Sweden’s west coast at the outlet of the Göta river.
 With over 40,000 students Gothenburg University is the largest in Scandinavia.
 Gothenburg has a reputation of being a friendly place, even more welcoming than the Swedish capital.